 Lake Kathryn Road at Glacier Gulch Road Turnoff by Smithers BC Canada

-toilet and garbage bins are available, as well as a few level sites.
+the odometer.
+Pit toilet and garbage bins are available, as well as a

-Maximum stay allowed is 14 consecutive days.
+few level sites.
+Maximum allowed stay is 14 consecutive days.
 The trail starts just past

 the pit toilet seen ahead.
 Recreation site